Mets de l'huile: Background

 Several record companies, including RCA, Sony, Polygram and Virgin, were contacted to establish a contract with the group.
 Philippe Ascoli, A&R director for Virgin, explained that initially he was not interested in the song, but impressed after meeting the band's singer Roland Ramade, he changed his mind and Regg'Lyss eventually signed with the record company on 18 June 1993.
 From this date, the French main radios, including Skyrock, Fun Radio and Europe 2, started to play "Mets de l'huile", released as a single on 6 July.
 Virgin established a collaboration with the main regional newspaper Midi Libre and the local radio station NRJ Montpellier to promote the song; moreover, a regional concert tour (so in Languedoc) was planned to draw national attention and to make appear Regg'Lyss as a live band.

 Success came very quickly and the group, which was only an association at the start, had to set up as an Société à responsabilité limitée.
 According to Ramade, "Mets de l'huile" was even aired in regions like Brazil or New Caledonia; in addition, as a sign of popularity, many cover versions of were released at the same time of the original release.
 There were two CD singles with different B-sides: one with "Le Rocher", the other with "Vive les gestes", the first single from the album.

-Lyrics and music
+Music and lyrics

 "Mets de l'huile" uses a sample from Linton Kwesi Johnson's 1979 song "Want Fi Goh Rave".
-Elia Habib, an expert of the French charts, deemed that the song is a synthesis between reggae and southern rap, with exaggerated accents and humorous words.
-Lyrics are sung by Ramade, who portrays three characters in the course of the song: the false Rastafari, the one who tries to sing in English and the Regg'Lyss singer who complains of not understanding anything in the song.
+Elia Habib, an expert of the French charts, deemed that the song is a synthesis between reggae and southern rap, with exaggerated occitan accents and humorous words.

+Lyrics are sung by Ramade, who portrays two characters in the course of the song: the false Rastafari from Languedoc who tries to sing in English and the Regg'Lyss singer (from Languedoc as well) who complains of not understanding anything in the song.

 In 2019, Ramade explicited the song's meaning, saying: "This is a song that is still relevant today.
 It's about tolerance.
-That even if we don't look alike, even if we don't speak the same language, we have to support each other, we have to live together".
+That even if we don't look alike, even if we don't speak the same language, we have to stand one another, we have to live together".